• HOME

-8/7 (Sun) Cooperation for the Promotion and Spread of "Easy Japanese" in the Tokyo Shimizu Match
+8/7 (Sun) Cooperation for the Promotion of "Easy Japanese" in Tokyo Shimizu Match

 At FC Tokyo, on August 7, 2022 (Sun), in the 24th round of the 2022 Meiji Yasuda J1 League, we will collaborate with the Tokyo Metropolitan Government to promote and raise awareness of "Easy Japanese".
 The match will be against Shimizu S-Pulse (kick-off at 18:00 at Ajinomoto Stadium).